Unit 1 - Practice Quiz

 12 What is the cardinal rule of computer forensics regarding original evidence?

-A. Send the original evidence to the suspect for verification
+A. Modify the original evidence to fix security holes

 B. Never work on the original evidence; always work on a forensic copy